-The expert care team at the Ohio State Pancreas Clinic can evaluate and manage patients with pancreatic disorders.
+The expert care team at the Ohio State Pancreas Clinic can evaluate and manage complex patients with pancreatic disorders.

-The GHN Pancreas Clinic at Ohio State is part of the Division of Gastroenterology, Hepatology and Nutrition (GHN) within Ohio State’s nationally recognized Department of Internal Medicine.
+The Pancreas Clinic at Ohio State is part of the Division of Gastroenterology, Hepatology and Nutrition (GHN) within Ohio State’s nationally recognized Department of Internal Medicine.

 Our Pancreas Clinic staff provide expert care in many areas, including:

-- Acute and chronic pancreatitis
+- Acute pancreatitis (learn more here)